Same Day Sourdough Pizza Crust

 • Burrata

-Store cooked pizza that’s been cooled completely in a large, airtight zipper-topped bag in the refrigerator for up to 5 days.
-Reheat in the oven at 350 degrees F. for 10 minutes.
+Store cooked sourdough pizza that’s been cooled in a large, airtight zipper-topped bag in the fridge for up to 5 days.
+Reheat in the oven at 350 degrees F for 10 minutes.

-You can also store the dough wrapped in plastic wrap and then placed in an airtight bag in the fridge for up to 5 days or the freezer for 3 to 4 months.
-Let it thaw in the fridge overnight if frozen, and then follow the instructions for the second rise and forming the pizzas.
+Yes!
+You will want to wrap the premade dough in plastic wrap and the place in an airtight bag in the fridge for up to 5 days.
+You can also freeze for up to 4 months.
+Let it thaw in the fridge if frozen, and then follow the instructions for the second rise to form the pizza dough.

 sourdough pizza with pepperoni on cutting board